pythonanywhere/pythonanywhere_task_helpers/helpers/3-web_app.md

 ### Creating A 'Hello World' Web App (Part 2 of 10)

 This page is your **Dashboard**.
-It has a number of tabs (below), each of which contains a separate section of PythonAnywhere.
+It has an overview of all your stuff on PythonAnywhere, but you can also access more functionality via the individual links named "Consoles","Files", and so on, above and to the right.

 You can get to the Dashboard from anywhere you are in PythonAnywhere by clicking the PythonAnywhere logo in the top left.

-Web applications are (naturally enough) configured on the **Web** tab.
-To go there, click the tab above, between 'Files' and 'Tasks', then click the right arrow to move on to the next step.
+Web applications are (naturally enough) configured the **Web** section.
+To go there, click the "Open Web tab" button in the "All Web apps" section below, then click the right arrow to move on to the next step.